Spousal Support in Arizona (Spousal Maintenance & Alimony in Arizona) | Arizona Alimony Laws

 - The defendant disobeyed the order.

-If the ex-spouse is convicted of the class 1 misdemeanor offense, he or she can be sentenced to serve up to six months in jail under A.R.S.
-13-707.
+If the ex-spouse is convicted of the class 1 misdemeanor offense, he or she can be sentenced to serve up to six months in jail under A.R.S. § 13-707.
 In addition to potential criminal penalties, there are also potential civil remedies.
-A spouse who is owed maintenance that his or her former spouse has failed to pay may file a petition to enforce spousal maintenance under A.R.S.
-25-508.
+A spouse who is owed maintenance that his or her former spouse has failed to pay may file a petition to enforce spousal maintenance under A.R.S. § 25-508.
 Once the petition is filed, the court will schedule a hearing.
-Since most spousal maintenance payments are made through the Support Payment Clearinghouse, it is possible to obtain records showing that the payments were not made.
+Since most spousal maintenance payments are made through the Support Payment Clearinghouse, it is possible to obtain records showing that the payments were not made or outline periodic payments.

 If the maintenance was agreed to be paid directly in an agreement, the spouse who is responsible for paying will be responsible for proving that he or she did not miss a payment.
 If the court finds that arrearages are owed, it will issue a money judgment.
-The judgment can then be used to enforce the spousal maintenance arrearage amount of the judgment.
+The judgment can then be used to enforce the spousal maintenance arrearage amount of the judgment, irrespective of whether the spouse ordered to pay has sufficient property to make payment.

 Spousal maintenance orders can be enforced in a number of different ways, including the following: